Code-Hex/White-MobileTerminal/README.md

 White-MobileTerminal
 ====================

-Hello everyone :)
+Hello everyone :D
-Support ios 8.0!!
+Support ios 8.1!!

 Changed UI(Cool more than before).
 Fixed some issues.